Ex-Dallas officer who killed neighbor found guilty of murder

 The jury that convicted Guyger was largely made up of women and people of color.

+"I look at this jury.
+And I look at the diversity of this jury," he said.
+"They will see past all the technical, intellectual justifications for an unjustifiable killing.
+And I believe they will do the right thing."

+Dallas Police Association President Mike Mata declined to comment Tuesday afternoon, saying Guyger's lawyers asked him to wait until after sentencing.
+The group, which represents city police officers, has paid for Guyger's legal defense and security.

-The verdict also defused tensions that began simmering Monday when jurors were told they could consider whether Guyger had a right to use deadly force under a Texas law known as the castle doctrine — even though she wasn't in her own home.
+The verdict may have defused tensions that began simmering Monday when jurors were told they could consider whether Guyger had a right to use deadly force under a Texas law known as the castle doctrine — even though she wasn't in her own home.

 The law is similar to "stand your ground" measures across the U.S. that state a person has no duty to retreat from an intruder.
 Prosecutor Jason Fine told jurors that while the law would have empowered Jean to shoot someone barging into his apartment, it doesn't apply "the other way around."